FomTarro/VTS-Sharp/README.md

 ## About
 This library is maintained by Tom "Skeletom" Farro.
 If you need to contact him, the best way to do so is via [Twitter](https://www.twitter.com/fomtarro) or by leaving an issue ticket on this repo.

 If you're more of an email-oriented person, you can contact his support email: [tom@skeletom.net](mailto:tom@skeletom.net).

 This library can also be found on the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/vts-sharp-203218), but this repo will always be the most up-to-date version.

 ## Usage
-In order to start making a plugin, simply make a class which extends `VTSPlugin`.
+In order to start making a plugin, first [check to see which packages from this library you need for your project based on your C# environment](#packages).
+Then, simply make a class which extends `VTSPlugin`.
 In your class, call the [`Initialize`](#void-initialize) method.
 Pass in your preferred implementations of a [JSON utility](#interface-ijsonutility), of a [websocket](#interface-iwebsocket), and of a [mechanism to store the authorization token](#interface-itokenstorage).
 Specify what happens on a successful or unsuccessful initialization.
 That's it.
-In fact, these steps are all done for you already, out of the box, in the `MyFirstPlugin` class!
+In fact, if you're using Unity, these steps are all done for you already, out of the box, in the `MyFirstPlugin` class found in the `Examples/Unity` folder!
 From there, you can call any method found in the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

-You can find an example of custom plugin creation in the `Examples` folder, which also includes default implementations of the aforementioned initialization dependencies.

 You can find a video tutorial that demonstrates [how to get started in under 90 seconds here](https://www.youtube.com/watch?v=lUGeMEVzjAU).

 Because this library simply acts as an client interface for the official API, please check out the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio) for in-depth explanations about the API functionality.

 ## Design Pattern and Considerations

-### Packages
-As of version 2.0.0, the library has been split into two packages/namespaces: `VTS.Core` and `VTS.Unity`.
-The `VTS.Core` package contains everything needed to build a plugin in any C# runtime environment, with no engine-specific code.
-The `VTS.Unity` package provides Unity-specific wrappers for the core classes, allowing you to easily build a plugin as a Unity GameObject, following the original design of this library.
-If you are not looking to use Unity for your project, you can completely discard the `VTS.Unity` package.
-However, if you *are* using Unity for your project, you will need both the `VTS.Core` and `VTS.Unity` packages.

 ### Swappable Components
 In order to afford the most flexibility (and to be as decoupled from Unity as possible), the underlying components of the [`VTSPlugin`](#class-vtsplugin) are all defined as interfaces.
 This allows you to swap out the built-in implementations with more robust or platform-compliant ones.
-By default, the `MyFirstPlugin` class features working implemntations of all needed components, but if you want, you can pass in your own implementations via the [`Initialize`](#void-initialize) method.
+By default, the `MyFirstPlugin` class features working implementations of all needed components, but if you want, you can pass in your own implementations via the [`Initialize`](#void-initialize) method.

 ### Asynchronous Design
 Because the VTube Studio API is websocket-based, all calls to it are inherently asynchronous.
 Therefore, this library follows a callback-based design pattern.